 You get better quality, better energy savings, better performance, and better comfort.

 Why should homeowners care about this?
 Because most contractors skip these steps, according to the EPA.
 As a result, there’s an effect on a homeowner’s wallet and comfort.

-The ESVI program uses a third party contractor to verify participating HVAC contractors follow the Whole-Home approach to comfort.
+The ESVI program uses a third-party contractor to verify participating HVAC contractors to follow the Whole-Home approach to comfort.